 We have no shortage of gadgets to help us through the day, reminding you that you went upstairs 27 times, tracking our training, checking our heart rate, confirming its raining and that’s why you are drenched!

 What about a gadget to help us lose weight?
 A new electronic device called Lumen has arrived via the Indiegogo funding platform and is out in the wild.
-We have a test unit and we will be trying it out but in the meantime here’s a bit of background into how it works and what’s involved.
+We have a test unit and we have been trying it out but first, here’s a bit of background into how it works and what’s involved.